vinhvu01/WeatherForecastMauiApp/README.md

 Done:
 - Weather displays at the current time: show temperature, wind speed, wind gust, wind dir, location and humidity.
-- Weather forecast next 24 hours and the next 7 days.
+- Weather forecast for the next 24 hours and the next 7 days.
 - Suggestion for today: Every day the application will display a short suggestion for the user based on the weather forecast for today.
 For example: if it's raining the suggestion could be "Bring an umbrella.."
 - Weather in top 10 cities.